 The Iron Age (1200 BC – 700 BC)

+With the end of the Bronze Age, our history of construction timeline pushes forward.
 During the Iron Age, iron and the even stronger steel gave way to a new tool: the first plane, which allowed for fine wood-shaping and, therefore, more complex structures.
 While civilizations advanced at different rates, here are some major accomplishments from across the globe during this time:

 - Built the Great Wall of China with wood, earth, stone, and mortar